 In 2009, the City Council rebuilt the Pavilion and the Council and the Trumpington Residents’ Association signed an agreement for the Association to take responsibility for the building on a long-term lease.
 The new Trumpington Pavilion community centre was formally opened in November 2009.

-The rest of the playing field has also changed in the last 60 years, with many mature trees around the perimeter and across the northern part of the site, plus a play area, tennis court and multi-use area.
+The rest of the playing field has also changed over years, with many mature trees around the perimeter and across the northern part of the site, plus a play area, tennis court and multi-use area.